henrikbeck95/shell_script_library/docs/description/description_task_list.md

     1. [ ] Create exit codes status for each possible failure.
         > Insert 'return 0' into the functions for each successful exit code.

-        > Run the some function content into subshell to validate operation with code exit status.
+        > Run the some function content into sub-shell to validate operation with code exit status.

         > command && ... || return 127 #Code exit status
     1. [ ] Write a dedicated **Shell Script Library** documentation for each exit code status.